-Again, the undersigned organizations thank you and the Congress for the unprecedented resources and promising opportunities the Recovery Act provided the NIH.
+Again, the undersigned organizations express our continued support for the unprecedented resources and promising opportunities the Recovery Act provided the NIH.
 These resources have expanded NIH's capacity to fund highly meritorious, peer-reviewed research across the scientific/public health spectrum which will lead to better health for everyone.